Filter by Subcategory

 Save 20% on all standard registration categories (general, group, military/veteran, student) when purchasing this or any of our class or training packages.
 See details below!

-The Noeticus Intentional Clinical Supervision: Level 1 - Practice Endorsement™ (NICS-PE-1; 45.0 Contact Hours) includes the following individual trainings:
+The Noeticus Integrative Gestalt Therapy - Practice Endorsement™ (NIGT-PE; 45.0 Contact Hours) includes the following individual trainings:

 - DATES: The scheduled dates for this training cohort are below.
 These are the default dates for this package.
-Trainings must be taken in this sequence.
-If alternate dates are needed, please let us know ASAP.:
+Trainings must be taken and completed in this sequence.
+If alternate dates are needed, please let us know ASAP:

 - TIME: 9:00 am to 6:00 pm.